 - Leave it on for 10 minutes before washing off with lukewarm water.

-F. Sandalwood, Moringa And Lavender Essential Oil /Tea Tree Oil
+F. Sandalwood, Moringa & Lavender Essential Oil /Tea Tree Oil

-The amazing cooling properties of sandalwood soothes acne prone oily skin.
-Both moringa and sandalwood regulate sebum secretions and improve your skin tone.
+The amazing cooling properties of sandalwood soothes acne-prone oily skin.
+Moringa and sandalwood regulate sebum secretions and improve your skin tone.
 Both these essential oils are highly effective in unclogging pores, soothing inflammation and fighting acne.

 How To Use

-- Add lavender or tea tree essential oil to a mix of sandalwood and moringa powder.
+- Add 2-3 drops of diluted lavender or tea tree essential oil to a mix of sandalwood and moringa powder.

 - Apply on your skin and wash off after 15 minutes.